sjp2023/attractive-people-employment/README.md

 This repo provides analysis of a data set to see if there is the relationship between beauty and employment and how does it impacting for hiring process.

+## Obtaining raw data
+The data need to be downloaded from Scholar paper and data set paper as CSV file.
+This is done manually and then moved to `data/raw_data`.

 ## File Structure